pingcap/pingcap.github.io/src/ai/guides/fulltext-search.md

 !!! note

     Full-text search is currently in the early stages with limited accessibility.
-It is only available for **TiDB Cloud Serverless** in the following regions:
+It is only available for **TiDB Cloud Starter** in the following regions:

     - **Frankfurt (eu-central-1)**
     - **Singapore (ap-southeast-1)**